 To study in Canada, all students must apply for a Study Permit at the nearest Canadian Embassy, High Commission or Consulate.
 A student authorization is commonly called a student visa.
 For you to be considered for a student visa, the Canadian immigration officer will need to see your letter of acceptance from the University of Guelph, proof of citizenship and proof of funds for one academic year.
 The University of Guelph and Immigration Canada expect international students to have enough funds for the duration of their study in Canada, and especially during their first year.
 The issuance of a student visa is strongly based on your ability to finance your education.
 The student visa is usually issued for the duration of your academic program.
 Please note that you will not be allowed to register at the University of Guelph if you do not have a valid Study Permit.

 If your first language is not English, and you do not have a degree from an English speaking University, you must provide an official English Testing score from an acceptable source.
 More information is available at the Graduate and Postdoctoral website under English Language Proficiency.

 Students who are neither Canadian citizens nor landed immigrants need to secure sufficient financial support for their graduate studies.
-It is very important that you secure financial support and provide the office of Graduate and Postdoctoral Studies with evidence of sufficient funding for two years of study in Canada.
+It is very important that you secure financial support and provide the Office of Graduate and Postdoctoral Studies with evidence of sufficient funding for two years of study in Canada.
 Capacity Development and Extension does not have any type of financial support available for visa students.
-Total annual expenses for overseas students amount to a minimum of approximately $22,000 Canadian per annum.
 Estimates for tuition and fee costs are summarized under Cost of Tuition/Living.
 Specific costs related to tuition and fees are listed on the Student Financial Services website.